Status of this document

 -

-exec ~/.config/sway/config.d/xdg-desktop-portalPATH should include ~/bin, ~/.local/bin, ~/.cargo/bin/export PATHexport XDG_DATA_DIRS="/usr/local/share:/usr/share:/var/lib/flatpak/exports/share"export XDG_CONFIG_HOME=/home/s/.config/WAYLAND_DISPLAY= whatever wayland sets it, but make sure it propagatesexport MOZ_ENABLE_WAYLAND=1export XDG_SESSION_TYPE=waylandexport XDG_CURRENT_DESKTOP=swayLet's try setting this in .config/xdg-desktop-portal/portals.conf as per https://whynothugo.nl/journal/2024/04/09/darkman-portal-configuration/
+exec ~/.config/sway/config.d/xdg-desktop-portalPATH should include ~/bin, ~/.local/bin, ~/.cargo/bin/export PATHexport XDG_DATA_DIRS="/usr/local/share:/usr/share:/var/lib/flatpak/exports/share"export XDG_CONFIG_HOME=/home/s/.config/WAYLAND_DISPLAY= whatever wayland sets it, but make sure it propagatesexport MOZ_ENABLE_WAYLAND=1export XDG_SESSION_TYPE=waylandexport XDG_CURRENT_DESKTOP=swayLet's try setting this in .config/xdg-desktop-portal/portals.conf as per https://whynothugo.nl/journal/2024/04/09/darkman-portal-configuration/ Symptoms of this not being adequately sorted out:

 -